 - Eliminate cost-sharing requirements for certain preventive care services

 - Meet nondiscrimination testing requirements for group health plans

-- Allow pediatric members to have pediatricians as their primary care physician (IBC already complies with this provision)
+- Allow pediatric members to have pediatricians as their primary care physician (IBX already complies with this provision)

-- Allow women to receive OB/GYN services without a referral (IBC already complies with this provision)
+- Allow women to receive OB/GYN services without a referral (IBX already complies with this provision)

-- Establish internal appeals and external review procedures (IBC already complies with this provision);
+- Establish internal appeals and external review procedures (IBX already complies with this provision);

-You can have peace of mind if your employer offers an IBC plan.
+You can have peace of mind if your employer offers an Independence Blue Cross health plan.
 We make sure our plans comply with the provisions of the new law as they go into effect.
 In fact, we incorporated many provisions long before their implementation dates.
-Your company’s benefits administrator has a broad portfolio of IBC products and services from which to select.
-He or she can answer any questions you have about how the health care law affects your coverage.
+Your company’s benefits administrator has a broad portfolio of IBX products and services from which to select, and can answer any questions you have about how the Health Care Law affects your coverage.

 For more information

 Visit the Key Provisions section to see specific parts, or provisions, of the Health Care Law.
 Click on the Frequently Asked Questions section for more in-depth information about some of the law’s major provisions, and common questions and answers about the Health Care Law.